objecthub/swift-dynamicjson/README.md

 func merging(patch: JSON) -> JSON { ... }
 ```

-Thus, the current implementation of applying a merge patch document is actually not mutating
+The implementation for applying a merge patch document to a JSON value is not mutating
 an existing JSON value.
-It is rather constructing a new JSON value from scratch by merging
+It is constructing a new JSON value from scratch by merging
 the old value with the merge patch document.

 ## Validating JSON Data